 Screenshot showing Publishing editor selected as permission level

-The table below details the type of permission granted depending on the Permission level you set.
+The table below details the type of actions the invitee can do depending on the Permission level set.

 Permission level